Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Examples

 What is missing from this description is the identification of a period-2 orbit.
-Motivated by Theorem~\ref{thm:convergence}, we repeat the computations with $B = 11$ and detected the existence of a periodic orbit with at least $95\%$ confidence (see Fig.~S2~{\bf (b)} in the SI).
+Motivated by Theorem~\ref{thm:convergence}, we repeat the computations with $B = 11$ and detected the existence of a periodic orbit with at least $95\%$ confidence (see Fig.~\ref{fig:ex2}~{\bf (b)}).
 We can also become more ambitious and seek a confidence level of $97.5\%$, i.e., setting $\delta = 0.025$.
-For $B = 11$ we fail to identify the periodic orbit (see Fig.~S2~{\bf (c)} in the SI).
-Rather than increasing the subdivision, we choose nonuniform confidence intervals; where we make the images of $\cF(\xi)$ smaller if $\supp{\xi}\subset \supp{\nu(M_0)}$ and larger elsewhere (see Fig.~S2~{\bf (d)} in the SI).
+For $B = 11$ we fail to identify the periodic orbit (see Fig.~\ref{fig:ex2}~{\bf (c)}).
+Rather than increasing the subdivision, we choose nonuniform confidence intervals; where we make the images of $\cF(\xi)$ smaller if $\supp{\xi}\subset \supp{\nu(M_0)}$ and larger elsewhere (see Fig.~\ref{fig:ex2}~{\bf (d)}).
 The resulting Morse graph contains eight nodes where $x_0\in \supp{\nu(\cM_7)}$, $x_1 \in \supp{\nu(\cM_6)}$, and the Conley index of $\cM_0$ indicates the existence of a period-2 orbit.

+The Conley indices for the period-$2$ orbit example are presented in Fig.~\ref{fig:ex2}.
+The intervals defining the Morse sets are: For Fig.~\ref{fig:ex2}~{\bf (a)}: